fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

   </app-comment>
 ```

 This allows us to build a recursive component (a component that calls itself) to render out a tree.
 In other words, while the comment document has children, it will continue rendering new branches of the threaded comment tree.
-It would also be easy to lazy load each branch by adding "view replies" button before loading the children.
+It would also be easy to lazy load each branch by adding a "view replies" button before loading the children.

 ```typescript
 @Component({